rNLKJA/legendary-succotash/Tensorflow Installation Guidance/README.md

 This thing is too complicating and annoying, I hope there will be a better tutorial to help programmers, data science to install all dependencies more efficiently.
 Because running locally is more trusty and easy to monitor the progress.

-I believe nobody would like to spends tons of time to do their big project on Colab and keep Colab session not expired for hours, days, even month!
+I believe nobody would like to spends tons of time to do big project on Colab and keep Colab session not expired for hours, days, even month!